tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mysql_instance.html.markdown

 * `slave_sync_mode` - (Optional, Int) Data replication mode.
 0 - Async replication; 1 - Semisync replication; 2 - Strongsync replication.
 * `subnet_id` - (Optional, String) Private network ID.
 If `vpc_id` is set, this value is required.
 * `tags` - (Optional, Map) Instance tags.
 * `upgrade_subversion` - (Optional, Int) Whether it is a kernel subversion upgrade, supported values: 1 - upgrade the kernel subversion; 0 - upgrade the database engine version.
+Only need to fill in when upgrading kernel subversion and engine version.
 * `vpc_id` - (Optional, String) ID of VPC, which can be modified once every 24 hours and can't be removed.

 ## Attributes Reference